GrantJamesPowell/elixir_conf_example_1/README.md

 Open the `MockResource` module found [here](/lib/example1/mock_resource)
   * What is the `use_resource` function doing?
   * What is the `current_requests` function doing?
-  * Please adjust the `MockResource` to take 5x longer than it does right now
   * Where is an instance of `MockResource` being started in the supervision tree?
 Can you find it using the `:observer`
   * What are some examples of compute resources that `MockResource` models well?
 What are some compute resources that `MockResource` does not model well?